911 (Lady Gaga song): Synopsis

 The video begins with Gaga in a desert sprawled out next to a broken bicycle and pomegranates spilled on the ground.
 Gaga's eyes are concealed behind a red mesh mask from London-based Dead Lotus Couture.
 A figure dressed in black riding a dark horse lures her out of the dunes and into a mission.
 As the song starts, she enters the mission filled with oddly dressed people, including a man banging his head onto a pillow and a woman resembling Santa Muerte cradling a mummy.
 Additional characters call a man dressed in black and a woman dressed in white, who fly down from the sky hoisting an umbrella, as they watch Gaga move throughout the mission's courtyard.
 The two characters try to engage with Gaga, but she continues to drift away from them.
 When Gaga is trying to fly away, with a glory around her head, the man pulls her back down to the ground with a rope.
 Later in the video, Gaga appears in a black leather jumpsuit decorated with flowers, which covers her whole body.
 An item resembling an ambulance spinal board is brought in behind her.
 Everyone gathers inside the mission to watch Gaga, as the woman in white opens a wooden box akin to a defibrillator.

 Gaga begins to cry and wail, waking up in the real world, where she is seen lying outside of a cinema, where a big sign advertises an "Armenian Film Festival".
 Paramedics shock her back to life after being hurt in a car-bicycle accident.
-While the doctors are tending to her she looks bewildered and screams out, "I didn't have pain pills."
+While the doctors are tending to her she looks bewildered and screams out, "I didn't have my pills."
 All the imagery from the fantasy world appear as billboards on the street where the accident occurred, along with the people surrounding her.